A Dog Breeding Establishment is defined as any premises (including a private house) used to carry on a business of breeding dogs for sale.

 Failed Application Redress

 Please contact Licensing Services in the first instance.
-An applicant whose application is refused can appeal to the local Magistrates' Court.
+An applicant whose application is refused can appeal within 28 days to the First-Tier Tribunal.

 Licence Holder Redress

 Please contact Licensing Services in the first instance.
-A licence holder who wishes to appeal against a condition can appeal to a local Magistrates' Court.
+A licence holder who wishes to appeal against the star rating for their business can appeal to the Council.

 If you have any concerns regarding a dog breeding establishment in the East Lindsey District please contact Licensing Services.